What the Way You Walk Says About You

 A group of men screened the recorded videos.
 Men rated the movements of the women in their fertile phase as more attractive than those who weren’t.

-We recommend you read: Uterine fibroids: 5 things you need to know
+We recommend you read: Uterine Fibroids: 5 Things You Need to Know

-Remember that walking isn’t just any activity.
+No matter what, remember that walking isn’t just any activity.
 It can actually help you improve the condition of your health.